Pittvandewitt/Wavelet/README.md

 Virtualization is the effect of spatializing audio channels.
 This effect will widen the stereo image (when listening in stereo).

 - __Strength__ determines the effect strength.

+## Bass tuner

+Bass tuner allows you to set a very precise bass boost or reduction.
+This can be useful if your speaker system has a resonant peak in the lower frequencies or a point where long soundwaves cancel eachother out.

+- __Cutoff frequency__ determines until what frequency the sound is processed.

+- __Post-gain__ sets the gain to compensate for.
+This value can either be negative or positive.

 ## Limiter